 Last week I started a new blog series about keeping students inspired and motivated.
 You can read the first post in the series HERE.

-Today I want expand on the idea that one of the ways students stay engaged & motivated in the process of learning their instrument is by being able to see that they are, in fact, making progress.
+Students stay engaged & motivated in the process of learning their instrument by being able to see that they are, in fact, making progress.

 “Education is not the filling of a pail, but the lighting of a fire.”